-In 1783, Seligman Mendel, born in 1756, and Fratige Michael, born in 1758, a Jewish couple, settled as 'Schutzjuden' [protected Jews] in Jebenhausen, where a Jewish community had been in existence since 1777.
-Seligman and Fratige came from Furth/Bavaria.
-However, Seligman's family might not have originated there but come from nearby Dettelbach (County Kitzingen, near Wurzburg) instead because on their arrival in Jebenhausen he takes on the family name of Dettelbacher.
-The Dettelbachers belong to an old established Jebenhausen and later Goppingen Jewish family.
+In 1783, Seligman Mendel, born in 1756, and Fratige Michael, born in 1758, a Jewish couple, settled as 'Schutzjuden' [protected Jews] in Jebenhausen, where a Jewish community existed since 1777.
+Seligman and Fratige came from Fürth/Bavaria.
+However, Seligman's family might not have originated there instead came from nearby Dettelbach (County Kitzingen, near Wurzburg) because on their arrival in Jebenhausen he took on the family name of Dettelbacher.
+The Dettelbachers belonged to an old established Jebenhausen and later Goppingen Jewish family.
 In Jebenhausen, the Dettelbachers owned several houses, most of them located at Boller Street, which are still standing today.
 There were only a few professions open to Jews at the time before emancipation, and many were limited to being cattle or horse dealers, weavers and innkeepers.
 Only later would there be farmers in the Dettelbacher family.

 A grandson of the first immigrant settling in Jebenhausen is Meier (Maier) Dettelbacher, born 1829, a butcher by profession.
-His five siblings emigrate to the United States, but Meier is content with moving from Jebenhausen to Goppingen via the Eichert hill.
-In the August 13th , 1862, issue of the Goppingen weekly newspaper, he posts the following polite announcement:
+His five siblings emigrated to the United States, but Meier was content with the moving from Jebenhausen to Goppingen via the Eichert hill.
+In the August 13th , 1862, issue of the Goppingen weekly newspaper, he posted the following polite announcement:

 Change of House Address

 I would hereby like to inform the esteemed public

 that I have changed my residence from Jebenhausen to Goppingen

 and am living in a house, which I have purchased from Mr. Schauffler,

 right next to the railroad station.

 I will continue to operate my butcher shop with all due circumspection